-Big data is an evolving term that describes a large volume of structured, semi-structured and unstructured data that has the potential to be mined for information and used in machine learning projects and other advanced analytics applications.
+Big data is a term that describes a large volume of structured, semi-structured and unstructured data that has the potential to be mined for information and used in machine learning projects and other advanced analytics applications.

 Breaking down the Vs of big data

 Velocity refers to the speed at which big data is generated and must be processed and analyzed.
-In many cases, sets of big data are updated on a real- or near-real-time basis, compared with daily, weekly or monthly updates in many traditional data warehouses.
+In many cases, sets of big data are updated on a real- or near-real-time basis, instead of daily, weekly or monthly updates -- which is the case in many traditional data warehouses.
 Big data analytics projects ingest, correlate and analyze the incoming data, and then render an answer or result based on an overarching query.
 This means data scientists and other data analysts must have a detailed understanding of the available data and possess some sense of what answers they're looking for to make sure the information they get is valid and up to date.
 Velocity is also important as big data analysis expands into fields like machine learning and artificial intelligence (AI), where analytical processes automatically find patterns in the collected data and use them to generate insights.